 It takes Marty Byrde less than three episodes of television to go from white-collar embezzler at a major bank to blue-collar money launderer for the Mexican drug cartels.
 And boy, does he make it look easy.
 The money laundering schemes at the heart of Netflix’s hit show OZARK are slick and surprisingly low-tech.
-While today’s machine learning-powered anti-money laundering tools are increasingly effective at finding even the smallest trails to follow, Marty goes the old-school way and somehow manages to elude the law (for three seasons and counting now).
+While today’s AML machine learning-powered tools are increasingly effective at finding even the smallest trails to follow, Marty goes the old-school way and somehow manages to elude the law (for three seasons and counting now).

 In some ways, OZARK’s main plot seems too good to be true, and it might actually be.
 Marty Byrde’s money-laundering operation is actually fairly based in reality — at least as a foundation.
 Compared to some of the most advanced schemes out there, Marty’s low-tech approach might seem like a safer bet.
 However, TV rarely accounts for the powerful anti-money laundering (AML) tools banks have at their disposal to weed out crimes and risk.

 In fact, although law enforcement may have trouble spotting the crime, most machine-learning (ML)-powered AML systems can likely detect it.
 Let’s see why Marty’s schemes would likely not stand up to the best machine learning systems.

 (Disclaimer: OZARK is fictional, and we in no way condone or advocate you attempting to launder money.
 In fact, if you do so, you’re likely to get caught and do some hard time...so don’t.)